Using fsck to Find and Repair Disk Errors and Bad Sectors

 This guide is part of a series on Linux commands and features.
 Not all commands may be relevant to Linode-specific hardware, and are included here to provide an easy to access reference for the Linux community.
 If you have a command or troubleshooting tip that would help others, please submit a pull request or comment.

 fsck, short for file system consistency check, is a utility that examines the file system for errors and attempts to repair them if possible.
-It uses a combination of built-in tools to check the disk and generates a report of its findings.
+It functions as a frontend utility for a combination of built-in tools to check the disk and generates a report of its findings.

 On some systems, fsck runs automatically after an unclean shutdown or after a certain number of reboots.